Radial Oscillations of Viscous Stars: Results

 We find that Eckart stars with $\zeta_{c} \sim 10^{31}\viscgs$ are so viscous that their fundamental mode is purely imaginary, i.e., the perturbations are non-oscillatory and damped on increasingly long timescales.
 This effect is demonstrated in Fig.~\ref{fig:overdamping}.
 The existence of these aperiodic modes has a non-relativistic analogue in the oscillations of viscous bubbles, first studied by Chandrasekhar~\cite{Chandrasekhar:1959}.

 The left-most panel of Fig.~\ref{fig:overdamping} depicts the migration of the complex $n=0$ eigenvalue to the imaginary axis as the viscosity of the star is increased.
 This effect is shown for several central densities in the middle and right-most panels.
 In all cases, the fundamental mode becomes imaginary for $\zeta_{c}\sim5\times10^{31}\viscgs$ (purple shaded region).
-We have checked that this also holds for EoS B~\eqref{eq:EoS}, hinting at some possible underlying universality.
+This transition to an overdamped fundamental mode appears to exhibit a weak dependence on the compactness of the star and also holds for EoS B~\eqref{eq:EoS}.
 These results suggest that the oscillation modes of sufficiently viscous neutron stars can be of arbitrarily low frequencies.
 Such low-frequency modes could contribute significantly to energy dissipation and tidal heating due to resonant mode excitation during the inspiral of such viscous compact objects.
 Potential astrophysical consequences of these modes, such as gravitational wave signatures in the non-radial sector, require further exploration.

 Thus far, we have considered the effect of varying $\hat{\zeta}$ while keeping the central density fixed.
 We now consider the coupling between gravity and the fluid by instead holding $\hat{\zeta}$ fixed and varying the central density $\epsilon_{c}$, and hence the star's compactness.
 Note that the bulk viscosity depends on \emph{both} $\epsilon_{c}$ and $\hat{\zeta}$~\eqref{eq:CausalFrames}, so fixing $\hat{\zeta}$ does not hold fixed the bulk viscosity.